21ideas-org/21ideas.org/content.en/docs/Theory/lightning/lightning-wallets.md

 | Open source | ✅ [GitHub](https://github.com/hsjoberg/blixt-wallet) |
 | Suitable for | Intermediate |

 I haven't personally tested this wallet, but I can say that it also offers LSP functionality called Dundler.
 Blixt allows users to manage their own channels, connect to preferred nodes, and generally provides a full mobile Lightning node experience.
-Blixt also offers an advanced features when managing onchain bitcoins.
+Blixt also offers advanced features when managing onchain bitcoins.

 {{< hint warning >}}
 If you have used Blixt and would like to share your experiences, please leave a comment below or [contact us](/en/feedback).
 We will be happy to include your comments to this guide.
 Otherwise, we recommend reading the Blixt documentation, available [here](https://blixtwallet.github.io/features), as well as reading DarthCoin's Blixt guide, available [here](https://darthcoin.substack.com/p/getting-started-with-blixt-mobile).
 {{< /hint >}}

-# Mobile wallets for managing remote full Lightning node
+# Mobile wallets to manage own Lightning node

 We cannot forget to mention one more feature provided by mobile wallets.
-This is synchronization of your full Lightning node with the mobile app for further management of it from anywhere in the world.
-This feature is definitely the most useful for Lightning node owners, but not only for them.
+This is synchronization of your full Lightning node with the mobile app for further management from anywhere in the world.
+This feature is definitely the most useful for Lightning node runners, but not only for them.

-A number of apps, e.g. the custodial version of Alby and the trial version of the LNBits, provide the ability to export a LN wallet.
+A number of apps, e.g. the custodial version of Alby and the trial version of the LNBits, provide the ability to export a Lightning wallet.
 This way you can create a custodial wallet that provides unique functionality (piggy bank, recurring payments, paywalls, etc.) on desktop and export it to your mobile for easy use "on the go".

 {{% image "/img/ln-wallets/alby-export.png" %}}
 _The wallet on smartphone is a "mirror" of the wallet imported into it.
 Send and receive sats, log in via Lightning using one account._
 {{% /image %}}

 These features are offered not only by Zeus, but also by [Blue Wallet](https://bluewallet.io).
 Blue has proven to be an excellent multi-functional non-custodial tool.
-In addition to importing LN nodes, the wallet offers importing and creating many types of bitcoin storage schemes, from multi-sig to hardware wallet support.
+In addition to importing LN nodes, the wallet offers importing and creating many types of bitcoin storage schemes, from [multisig](/en/what-is-multisig) to hardware wallet support.
 You can learn more about the features of this wallet [here](/en/blue).

 Let's take a look at importing a wallet using Alby, Blue Wallet and Zeus as examples.

-1. Go to https://getalby.com/ and log in to your account (button in the upper right corner).
+1. Visit https://getalby.com/ and log in to your account (button in the upper right corner).

 2. Navigate to the Wallet tab at the top of the page.